kjpye/P6-MIDI/lib/MIDI/Event.md

       ],
       'never-add-eot' => 1 );

-which just encodes that one event *as* an event structure of one event -- i.e., an array thatconsistes of only one element.
+which just encodes that one event *as* an event structure of one event -- i.e., an array that consists of only one element.

-But note that running status will not always apply when you're encoding less than a whole trackful at a time, since running status works only within a LoL encoded all at once.
-This'll result in non-optimally compressed, but still effective, encoding.
+But note that running status will not always apply when you're encoding less than a whole trackful at a time, since running status works only within an array encoded all at once.
+This will result in non-optimally compressed, but still effective, encoding.

   * MIDI::Event::copy-structure()

 This takes an event structure, and returns a copy of it.
-If you're thinking about using this, you probably should want to use the more straightforward
+If you're thinking about using this, you probably want to use the more straightforward

     $track2 = $track.copy